 - Tummy Time: On their tummies babies will develop neck, back, arm, leg and eye muscles that enables them to gain control over their body movements -so important for brain development.
-See our free Tummy Time video here.
+Watch our FREE Tummy Time video here.

 - Baby Massage: Massage and loving touch have terrific positive effects on baby’s brain and body, as well as ensuring babies form secure attachments essential for healthy emotional development.
-See our free Baby Massage video here.
+Access our Baby Massage video here.

 - Music, Dance, Songs and Rhymes: Music and rhythm develops a baby’s listening, speech and language skills, providing building blocks for the future development of reading and writing.
 Rhythm is also vital for smooth coordinated movement essential for sports and mathematics.
-See free Music and Rhythm for your baby here:
+Access our Music and Rhythm for your baby video here:

 - Baby Balance Activities: Babies who have been given regular balance stimulation in the early months of life display improved coordination, posture, balance, control of movement and the ability to learn new activities quickly and efficiently.
-See our free Baby Balance video here.
+Access our Baby Balance video here.